mayank-02/multithreading-library/README.md

 You can use mthread in you project by either directly copying header and source files from [one-one/](one-one/), or by linking mthread library (see [Building](#building) for instructions how to build mthread libraries).
 In any case, only thing that you have to do in your source files is to include `mthread.h`.

-To get you started quickly, let's take a look at a few ways to get simple Hello World project working.
+To get you started quickly, let's take a look at a few ways to get a simple Hello World project working.

 Our Hello World project has just one source file, `example.c` file, and it looks like this:

 ```c
 #include <stdio.h>
 #include "mthread.h"